jdiejim/pokedex-blog/README.md

 ```

 Because we know that the props object contains the pokeClass object, we can deconstruct the props argument to easily access the pokeClass object.
-Finally we can deconstruct all the properties from the pokeClass itself and assign them to their own variable using the ES6 feature.
+Finally, we can deconstruct all the properties from the pokeClass itself and assign them to their own variable using the ES6 feature.

 ```javascript